zama-ai/tfhe-rs/tfhe/docs/how_to/compress.md

 In the library, entities that can be compressed are prefixed by `Compressed`.
 For instance, the type of a compressed `FheUint256` is `CompressedFheUint256`.

+In the following example code, we use the `bincode` crate dependency to serialize in a binary format and compare serialized sizes.

 ## Compressed ciphertexts
 This example shows how to compress a ciphertext encypting messages over 16 bits.